MozillaReality/WebXR-emulator-extension/README.md

 ## For development

-If you want to develop or debug this extension, download this repositoy and install the extension into your browser as developermode. ([Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Temporary_Installation_in_Firefox), [Chrome](https://developer.chrome.com/extensions/getstarted))
+If you want to develop or debug this extension or if you want to use the under development (not released yet) version, download this repositoy and install the extension into your browser as developermode. ([Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Temporary_Installation_in_Firefox), [Chrome](https://developer.chrome.com/extensions/getstarted))

 ## Note